+1.- The Director of the Catalan Data Protection Authority is competent to resolve this procedure, in accordance with articles 5.b) and 8.2.b) of Law 32/2010, of October 1, of the Catalan Data Protection Authority.

+2.- This resolution is issued in accordance with the provisions of the LOPD and the RLOPD, as these are the rules applicable at the time when the right of cancellation that is the object of the claim was exercised.

-- 1.- The Director of the Catalan Data Protection Authority is competent to resolve this procedure, in accordance with articles 5.b) and 8.2.b) of Law 32/2010, of October 1, of the Catalan Data Protection Authority. - 2.- Article 16 of the LOPD, relating to the right of cancellation, determines the following: - "1.
-The person responsible for the treatment has the obligation to make effective the right of rectification or cancellation of the interested party within ten days. - 2.
-The personal data whose treatment does not comply with the provisions of this Law must be rectified or cancelled, where appropriate, and, in particular, when these data are inaccurate or incomplete. - 3.
-The cancellation results in the blocking of the data, and they must only be kept at the disposal of public administrations, judges and courts, for the attention of the possible responsibilities arising from the treatment, during the term of prescription of these responsibilities.
-Once this term is completed, you must proceed to the deletion
+3.- Article 16 of the LOPD, relating to the right of cancellation, determines the following: "1.
+The person responsible for the treatment has the obligation to make effective the right of rectification or cancellation of the interested party within ten days.

+2. The personal data whose treatment does not comply with the provisions of this Law must be rectified or cancelled, where appropriate, and, in particular, when these data are inaccurate or incomplete.

+3. The cancellation results in the blocking of the data, and they must only be kept at the disposal of public administrations, judges and courts, for the attention of the possible responsibilities arising from the treatment, during the term of prescription of these responsibilities.
+Completion of this term, the deletion must proceed.

-- 4. If the rectified or canceled data has been previously communicated, the person in charge of the treatment must notify the person to whom they were communicated of the rectification or cancellation, in the event that the latter maintains the treatment, who must also proceed to cancellation. - 5.
-Personal data must be kept for the periods provided for in the applicable provisions or, where applicable, the contractual relationships between the person or entity responsible for the treatment and the interested party."
+4. If the rectified or canceled data has been previously communicated, the person in charge of the treatment must notify the person to whom they were communicated of the rectification or cancellation, in the event that the latter maintains the treatment, who must also proceed to cancellation.

+5. Personal data must be kept for the periods provided for in the applicable provisions or, where applicable, the contractual relationships between the person or entity responsible for the treatment and the interested party."